Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{utonomous} \acp{UAV} are increasingly being deployed in missions requiring navigation in unknown cluttered environments.
-In various scenarios, such as search and rescue~\cite{schedl2021}, power line inspection~\cite{ollero2024}, bridge inspection~\cite{jeong2020}, aerial deliveries~\cite{sage2022} and even digitization of historical monuments~\cite{petracek2024}, \acp{UAV} might need to perform complex maneuvers in unknown environments while avoiding obstacles.
-Meanwhile, speed is an important criterion across use cases, allowing for better efficiency in the case of infrastructure inspection and even potentially helping save lives in the case of search and rescue operations.
+In various scenarios, such as search and rescue~\cite{schedl2021}, power line inspection~\cite{ollero2024}, and even digitization of historical monuments~\cite{petracek2024}, \acp{UAV} might need to perform complex maneuvers in unknown environments while avoiding obstacles.
+Meanwhile, speed is an important criterion across use cases, allowing for better efficiency in the case of inspection and even helping save lives in the case of search and rescue.
 Control and local trajectory planning for \acp{UAV} in such conditions is a challenging open problem.
 Flying at higher speeds demands collision avoidance that supports rapid, agile maneuvers, but (small) UAVs are typically constrained by depth sensor range and computational capability.

-The classical solution to real-time navigation in cluttered environments is a modular approach, where an environment map is constructed from sensor input, a global planner finds an obstacle-free trajectory, followed by a controller executing the trajectory.
-In this modular approach, latency can accumulate throughout the system, preventing flight at higher speeds~\cite{loquercio2021}.
-Modularity usually also prevents the planner from considering full dynamic constraints of the \ac{UAV} and the controller from accounting for obstacles, further reducing the agile flight capability.
+The classical solution to real-time navigation in cluttered environments is modular: an environment map is built from sensor input, a global planner finds an obstacle-free trajectory, and a controller executes it.
+In this approach, latency can accumulate, preventing flight at higher speeds~\cite{loquercio2021}.
+Modularity often prevents the planner from considering full dynamics and the controller from accounting for obstacles, reducing agility.
 Moreover, a controller that is not aware of obstacles might cause a crash even if the original planned trajectory was collision-free due to, e.g., a tracking error.
 Recent learning-based methods aim to bypass the modular design by learning end-to-end mapping from sensor data to control commands~\cite{loquercio2021},~\cite{zhang2024}.
-Although such methods avoid the segmentation challenges mentioned above, they require large amounts of training data and cannot be easily reused across different \ac{UAV} models~\cite{scaramuzza2023}.
+Although such methods avoid the segmentation challenges mentioned above, they require large training data and cannot be easily reused for different \acp{UAV}~\cite{scaramuzza2023}.